Oslandia/osm-data-classification/README.md

 Launch

-`luigi --local-scheduler --module analysis_tasks AutoKMeans --dsname specific-region`
+`luigi --local-scheduler --module analysis_tasks AutoKMeans --dsname region`

+or

+`python3 -m luigi --locale-scheduler --module analysis_tasks AutoKMeans --dsname region`

 `dsname` mean "dataset name".
 It must have the same name as your `*.osh.pbf` file.

+*Note:* The default value of this parameter is `bordeaux-metropole`.
+If you do not set another value and if you do not have such `.osh.pbf` file onto your file system, the program will crash.

-Most of the time (if you have an import Python error), you have to preprend the luigi command by the `PYTHONPATH` environment variable to the `osm-data-quality/src` directory.
+Most of the time (if you have an Python import error), you have to prepend the luigi command by the `PYTHONPATH` environment variable to the `osm-data-quality/src` directory.
 Such as: